IsraImran00/Node_Projects/project01_number_guessing-game/Readme.md

-This is a cli based numbers guessing game.
+This is a CLI based numbers guessing game.
 NPX Command:- dn30-cli-number-guessing